Skip to main content

-Each year, drowsy and fatigued truck drivers in Ohio and around the country are responsible for causing dangerous accidents which lead to severe injuries and road fatalities.
-Trucking and transportation companies in Ohio have a duty to ensure the drivers operating semis, tractor trailers, and other large commercial vehicles are sufficiently rested behind the wheel, or they may be held liable for truck accidents and the injuries that result.
+Each year, drowsy and fatigued truck drivers are responsible for causing dangerous accidents, which lead to severe injuries and road fatalities.
+Trucking and transportation companies have a duty to ensure the drivers operating semis, tractor trailers, and other large commercial vehicles are sufficiently rested behind the wheel, or they may be held liable for truck accidents and the injuries that result.

-Truck Accidents are reportedly on the rise in Ohio and the rest of the United States.
+Truck Accidents are reportedly on the rise across the country.
 A national road safety study conducted recently found that heavy trucks and buses are responsible for almost 4,000 road deaths each year.
 The annual societal cost of driver fatigue and drowsy driving is around $109 billion, not including property damage.

-Large commercial trucks—delivery tractor trailers, tow trucks, busses, big-rigs and semi-trucks—can weigh up to 80,000 pounds.
-They are difficult vehicles to control, and a slight amount of inattention or fatigue can cause fatal accidents.
+Large commercial trucks—delivery tractor trailers, tow trucks, buses, big-rigs and semi-trucks— are difficult vehicles to control, and a slight amount of inattention or fatigue can cause fatal accidents.
 Trucking companies and drivers may be negligent in their duties, and can be sued for endangering motorists and passengers on the road.

 Logbooks and other trucking company data obtained during the investigation process can be just as important as witness testimony.
 Experts can thoroughly analyze logbooks for accuracy because it is not uncommon for commercial truck drivers to falsify logbooks for various reasons.
 If inaccuracies are found in your case, you may use them as evidence of the driver’s negligence.